 My husband Jon said it to me when I was launching All Things IC in 2013 and making career decisions.

-I’ve honed my ability to trust my instinct and take calculated risks, but every so often need reminding, particularly when trying new things.
+I’ve honed my ability to trust my instinct and take calculated risks, but every so often needs reminding, particularly when trying new things.

 6) You recently wrote a blog on “The truth about internal communicators,” where you mention that lack of data and measurement is causing IC pros to rely on instinct rather than insight.
 Do you think there’s an inherent fear of numbers that causes IC pros to do this?